 \section{Abstract}

-Quenched disorder in absorbing phase transitions can disrupt the structure and symmetry of reaction-diffusion processes, affecting their phase transition characteristics and offering a more accurate mapping to real physical systems.
-In the directed percolation (DP) universality class, time quenching is implemented through the dynamic setting of transition probabilities.
-We developed a non-uniform distribution time quenching method in the (1+1)-dimensional DP model, where the random quenching follows a L\'evy distribution.
-We use Monte Carlo (MC) simulations to study its phase structure and universality class.
-The critical point measurements show that this model has a critical region controlling the transition between the absorbing and active states, which changes as the parameter $ \beta $, influencing the distribution properties varies.
-Guided by dynamic scaling laws, we measured the continuous variation of critical exponents: particle density decay exponent $\alpha$, total particle number change exponent $ \theta $, and dynamic exponent $z$.
-This evidence establishes that the universality class of Lévy-quenched DP systems evolves with distribution properties.
-The L\'evy-distributed quenching mechanism we introduced has broad potential applications in the theory and experiments of various absorbing phase transitions.
+Quenched disorder in absorbing phase transitions can disrupt the structure and symmetry of reaction-diffusion processes, offering a more accurate mapping to real physical systems.
+We developed a temporally quenched disorder method in the (1+1)-dimensional direct percolation (DP) model, where the increment of conditional probability is determined by the cumulative distribution function (CDF) of the L\'evy distribution.
+Monte Carlo (MC) simulations reveal that the model has a critical region governing the transition between absorbing and active states, and this region changes as the parameter $\beta$, which influences distribution properties.
+Guided by dynamic scaling laws, we observe that significant variations in the L\'evy distribution parameter $\beta$ lead to notable changes in the particle density decay exponent $\alpha$, total particle number exponent $\theta$, and spreading exponent $\tilde{z}$.
+The quenching mechanism we introduced has broad potential applications in various theoretical and experimental studies of absorbing phase transitions.